Tetragonisca angustula: Worker queen conflict

 While the queen in a T. angustula hive will lay most of the eggs in a brood, some workers also have the ability to develop and lay eggs.
 Unlike reproductive eggs, these worker eggs do not have a reticulum and thus develop into males.
 The worker queen conflict arises over competition to lay eggs in the fixed number of cells in the nest.
 When the queen produces more eggs, there will be more workers to build more cells, and the workers will be able to lay an egg in the open cells.
 However the queen lays eggs irregularly throughout the year so the number of cells fluctuates.

 The queen will try to lay eggs in as many cells as she can, decreasing the opportunity for workers to lay their eggs.
 They work fast during oviposition and in some cases will eat the workers’ eggs to make more room for her own.
 The queen is dominant in this conflict and ends up controlling the availability of oviposition sites.

 Human importance

-T. angustula are very adept at living in urban settings.
+Tetragonisca angustula are very adept at living in urban settings.
 They can build their nest in a variety of places, including holes in buildings.
 More often than not, humans are not even aware of the presence of T. angustula nests and therefore leave them unharmed.
 This same study showed that bees took refuge inside their nest when humans approached, making them even less conspicuous and decreasing direct contact between human and bee.

 Many beekeepers take advantage of T. angustula for its stinglessness and discreetness.
 Nests are widely traded in Latin America, making T. angustula among the more cultivated species of stingless bees.